nayanbamnote/apollo247Assignment/README.md

-# Next.js & Prisma Postgres Auth Starter
+# Apollo247 Internship Assignment - Next.js & Prisma Postgres App

-This repository provides a boilerplate to quickly set up a Next.js demo application with authentication using [NextAuth.js v4](https://next-auth.js.org/), [Prisma Postgres](https://www.prisma.io/postgres) and [Prisma ORM](https://www.prisma.io/orm), and deploy it to Vercel.
-It includes an easy setup process and example routes that demonstrate basic CRUD operations against the database.
+This repository contains an assignment project for the Apollo247 internship opportunity.
+It's built using Next.js, Prisma Postgres, and authentication with NextAuth.js v4.

 ## Features